 In this activity, we focused on the principle of variety.

 First, we looked at art that demonstrates good usage of variety.
 Then the students delved deeper with a collaborative activity where they worked in small groups to analyze, interpret, judge, and evaluate a piece by a master artist (AVID strategy Costa’s Levels.)

 Afterward, we had a gallery walk, discussed the work, and wrote a reflection.

-After studying and looking at various artworks that demonstrate balance, students created their own pieces.
-They made these designs by creating a template then rotating their designs in an ABAB pattern.
+After studying and looking at various artworks that demonstrate balance, students created their pieces.
+They made these designs by creating a template and then rotating their designs in an ABAB pattern.
 Afterward, we had a gallery walk to look at each other’s work and discuss it.
 Students then independently wrote a reflection/artist statement.